 Basic Monthly Budget: The Outs

 Unfortunately, the list of outgoing money is usually a lot longer than the list of money that comes in.
-But again, we need to face it because we need to know.
+But again, we need to face it because we need to know to make a monthly budget work.
 It is happening anyway.
 But knowing your numbers will enable you to actively manage your finances.

 Next step is to determine the fixed costs so you know what remains to be spent.